jqno/equalsverifier/README.md

 For more information, please see the [project's website](https://www.jqno.nl/equalsverifier).

+# A note on equality

+EqualsVerifier cares about bug-free equality, in Java and in real life.
+The place where a person happens to be born, the colour of their skin, their gender, or the person they happen to love, must not affect the way they are treated in life.
+If it does, that's a bug and it should throw an error.

+Don't allow bugs in your equality.

+🌈🧑🏻‍🤝‍🧑🏾🌍

 # Contribution

 Pull requests are welcome!
 If you plan to open one, please also [register an issue](https://code.google.com/p/equalsverifier/issues/list) or [send a message to the Google Group](https://groups.google.com/forum/?fromgroups#!forum/equalsverifier), so we can discuss it first.
 It would be a shame to put in a lot of work on something that isn't a good fit for the project.
 Also, I can help you by giving pointers on where to find certain things.